smiritykaushik/smiritykaushik.github.io/_portfolio/portfolio-2.md

 ---
 title: "AI and Privacy Regulation"
-excerpt: "Privacy landscape has evolved globally since 2018 when the Europeann Union-General Data Protection Regulation (EU-GDPR) came into force.
+excerpt: "Privacy landscape has evolved globally since 2018 when the European Union-General Data Protection Regulation (EU-GDPR) came into force.
 However there remains a gap between high-level regulatory requirements and the ground-level implementation and adoption of privacy best pratices.
 Through this line of research, I explore consumers' understanding of their legal privacy rights, and industry's responses to the regulatory compliance."
 collection: portfolio
 ---